Eli379/Digits-to-words-converter/README.md

 Using libraries specifically for number to word conversion would be a good option but assuming this is a tech test, it wouldn't be the best approach to show case your coding and problem-solving.

 #Direct String Parsing <br>
 Directly manipulating the strings could be an option to construct the words for each number.
-This method would be so tedious, super slow and open for error's.
+This method would be so tedious, super slow and open for errors.
 This won't be good for upscaling and it lacks modularity.
 Maintaining it would be a mess